PlayStation Portal battery life: here's how long Sony's PS5 handheld lasts

 PlayStation Portal battery life vs Nintendo Switch

-The PlayStation Portal isn’t a native handheld gaming device like the Nintendo Switch, but its battery life at least sounds comparable.
+The PlayStation Portal isn’t a native handheld gaming device like the Nintendo Switch, but its battery life is comparable.
 The Nintendo Switch (2019) and Nintendo Switch OLED last around 4.5 to nine hours, depending on the game you’re playing.

-The PlayStation Portal’s battery will drain faster if you have the screen on max brightness, use the built-in speakers, and have the DualSense features on their highest settings – however, we’ll have to thoroughly test the battery life ourselves to see exactly how long it will last between charges.
+Remember, the PlayStation Portal’s battery will drain faster if you have the screen on max brightness, use the built-in speakers, and have the DualSense features on their highest settings.